MohithVarun/Heart-Disease-Prediction/README.md

-Heart Disease Prediction with different models along with the data analysis
+Heart Disease Prediction with different models (SVM, DT) along with the data analysis